 Read more about the gift that endowed the Center’s Beirne Director position.

-As part of University’s commitment to integrating Catholic Intellectual Tradition into all academic arenas, the Center for Catholic Studies works closely with the University’s related endowed Chairs.
+As part of University’s commitment to integrating Catholic Intellectual Tradition into all academic arenas, the Center for Catholic Studies works closely with the University’s Bierne Director and related endowed Chairs.

 Glenn Hughes, Ph.D., Chair in Catholic Philosophy

 James Greenaway, Ph.D., Charles H. Miller Sr., M.D., Chair in Human Dignity

 Integral to the Center for Catholic Studies is a focus on programming and opportunities to engage, study, and discuss with the University and external communities that focus on the key elements of Catholic Intellectual Tradition:

 - Collective wisdom through history

 - Inclusivity and diversity of peoples, cultures and religions

 - Importance of the communal nature of humanity